-Current law requires a health benefit plan to provide coverage for telehealth services on the same basis and to the same extent that the plan provides coverage for in-person health care services.2 It allows a plan to impose cost-sharing requirements with regard to such telehealth services, as long as the requirements do not exceed those for equivalent in-person medical care.
+Current law requires a health benefit plan to provide coverage for telehealth services on the same basis and to the same extent that the plan provides coverage for in-person health care services.2 It allows a plan to impose cost-sharing requirements with regard to such telehealth services, as long as the requirements do not exceed those for equivalent in-person health care services.

 The bill prohibits a health benefit plan from imposing cost-sharing3 requirements in regard to telehealth services delivered via a communication when (1) the communication was initiated by the health care professional, (2) the patient consented to receive a telehealth service from that provider on any prior occasion, and (3) the communication is conducted for the purposes of preventive medicine only.
-The bill specifies that if such communication is coded based on time, only the time the health care professional spends engaged in the communication is billable.
 The bill also adds new types of health care professionals to the list of those whose telehealth services must be reimbursed by health benefit plans.
 Under current law, only the services of licensed physicians, physician assistants, and advanced practice registered nurses must be reimbursed.
-The bill adds licensed psychologists, school psychologists, audiologists, speech-language pathologists, occupational and physical therapists, professional clinical counselors, independent social workers, independent marriage and family therapists, independent chemical dependency counselors, and dietitians to the list of health care professionals.
+The bill adds pharmacists, optometrists licensed to practice under a therapeutic pharmaceutical agents certificate, licensed psychologists, school psychologists, chiropractors, audiologists, speech-language pathologists, occupational and physical therapists, occupational and physical therapy assistants, independent chemical dependency counselors, dietitians, respiratory care professionals, and genetic counselors to the list of health care professionals.